galastrostats/general/git-tutorial/05-branches.md

 Co-signers: Wolfman, Dracula, Frankenstein, and Mummy It is so a planet!
 A planet with a heart on its surface; what's not to love?
-Pluto and Charon are two planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon!
+Pluto & Charon are 2 planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon!
 ```

 Don't forget to add and commit the changes.
 You can use the shortcut `-a` to do it in one step.